 The gold standard in lower back pain care used to be NSAIDs.
-However, studies recently revealed that these pain relievers weren’t really helping patients on a long-term basis and were actually causing side effects that grew worse with long time usage.
+However, studies recently revealed that these pain relievers weren’t really helping patients on a long-term basis.
+In fact, they were causing side effects that grew worse with long-time usage.
 Thus, the American College of Physicians updated the guidelines.
 What are doctors presently recommending for lower back pain, and what does this trend toward non-invasive care mean?

 4 Recommendations for Lower Back Pain

 The new guidelines offer 4 ways to receive natural back pain relief.
 These are:

 - Heat – Ice is great for injuries that cause inflammation, but heat can be better for persistent pain because it increases blood flow.

 - Massage – Time to make that appointment with a masseuse.
 Relaxing the muscles can help relieve pain.